babursenturk/lidar_opengl/README.md

 OpenGL GLUT library is freeglut and probably work on both Linux and Windows.

-Currently only supports VELODYNE Pucklite.
+Currently only supports VELODYNE Pucklite VLP-16.
 You can change parser class to read another one.

 Don't forget to update serial port name.!